tact/public/README.md

-# Tact closed beta bugs
+# Tact private beta bugs

 To report any bugs you find in the Tact closed beta, [create a new issue][new].